Clicking on one of the months below will open up the events for that month. We'll be adding more events as information becomes available.

 2nd annual Vermont Paddleboard Festival

 .
 Curious about the popular sport of paddleboarding?
 Check it out at this festival, which brings together instructors and enthusiasts for clinics, free demos and fun races.
-At the Waterbury Center State Park Reservoir about a half hour from Smugglers', 10:00 am to 4:00 pm. $5 festival entry; $3 park day-use fee.
-Details at vtpaddlefest.com CLOSE
+At Lake Elmore on Route 12 about 45 minutes from Smugglers', 10:00 am to 4:00 pm.
+(Please note this is a 6/28 location change from expected Waterbury reservoir location.) $5 festival entry; $3 park day-use fee.
+Details on the event's page on Facebook CLOSE

 July 4 - Independence Day!